Stocks slide as investors worry about more rate hikes - KTVZ

 “If inflation begins to move down faster than anticipated, we can react appropriately,” Mester said.

+“The Fed will read January’s inflation data as affirming their view that inflation will stay stubbornly high this year,” said Bill Adams, chief economist for Comerica Bank, in a report.
+“Barring some big downside surprise, the Fed’s most likely path forward is to make three more quarter percentage point rate hikes in 2023.”

+“High interest rates will be a headwind to housing and other interest rate sensitive industries in 2023 and 2024 and keep economic growth below the economy’s trend,” Adams added.

-Traders will be listening closely to comments from two other Fed members that will speak later Thursday.
+Traders were listening closely to comments from two other Fed members Thursday.

-St. Louis Fed president James Bullard, another regional bank president who does not have a vote on the FOMC this year, is giving a speech this afternoon.
+St. Louis Fed president James Bullard, another regional bank president who does not have a vote on the FOMC this year, also spoke about the economy and interest rates Thursday.
 Bullard, like Mester, has tended to be more hawkish, meaning he is typically more concerned about inflation and inclined to raise rates.

+Along those lines, Bullard said “continued policy rate increases can help lock in a disinflationary trend during 2023, even with ongoing growth and strong labor markets, by keeping inflation expectations low.”

+In comments after the speech, Bullard said that he also advocated for a half-point hike at the Fed’s meeting earlier this month and didn’t rule out advocating for a similarly sized increase at the Fed’s next meeting in March.

-Fed governor Lisa Cook. who is a FOMC voting member, will also be giving a speech after the market closes.
+Fed governor Lisa Cook, a FOMC voting member, will be giving a speech after the market closes.

 But shares of media giant Paramount Global and e-commerce platform Shopify both fell after the two companies underwhelmed investors with their latest earnings and outlooks.